top of page

 jourUNfixe – Ausdrucksmalen

-This workshop discussion is dedicated to expressive painting and its relationship to the painting canon of the West.
+This workshop talk was dedicated to expressive painting and its relationship to the painting canon of the West.

 The art of expressive painting is not to paint what I want, but to want what I paint!